-You can make crappy, falling apart furniture look good with paint and a little love.
-This dresser is a prime example and it was the perfect candidate for a coastal cottage or beach inspired makeover.
-When I think of a little cottage on the coast I think of white paint, white shabby chic furniture, white curtains, and open windows.
+You can make crappy, trashed, falling-apart furniture look good with paint and a little love.
+This chest of drawers is a prime example, and it was the perfect candidate for a coastal-style paint makeover.
+When I think of a little cottage on the coast, I think of white paint, white shabby chic furniture, white curtains, and open windows.
 The chest is white with layered paint, and the drawers have a surprise for you.
 Some of you might call this look shabby chic....and that fits too.

 This is how the chest looked before the makeover.
 I paid $20 for it at a local flea market/antique shop and don’t ask me what I was thinking.
 I like chippy paint but the shabbiness of this piece should have been a warning to me.
 Stay away.

-The chest has been sitting in the workshop for awhile and now that I’m cleaning out the workshop I didn’t have any more excuses for not working on it.
+The chest has been sitting in the workshop for a while, and now that I’m cleaning out the workshop, I didn’t have any more excuses for not working on it.
 I almost had the JTS take it to the garbage dump……but nope, I needed the challenge.
-First thing I did was use the shop vac on it, inside and out.
-Next I cleaned it inside and out with Simple Green.
+The first thing I did was use the shop vac on it, inside and out.
+Next, I cleaned it inside and out with Simple Green.

-I brushed on two coats of paint back to back because the paint dried really fast.
+I brushed on two coats of paint back to back because the paint dried fast.
 I distressed the paint using a sanding block so that lovely blue could peek through.
 The blue paint was a plus.
 It is so much fun when I have something like blue paint to work with.
 Just paint over it with white paint and distress.
 Perfect.

 I wanted to line the drawers because they were so ratty looking.
 Now, they weren’t splintered or chipped or anything that could damage clothes or stuff stored in the drawers…..they were just stained.
 I cleaned and cleaned, but there was no getting rid of all the stains.
 I found an old Rand McNally atlas on the junk shelf.
-We used to keep the atlas in our car but GPS and phones made it obsolete.
+We used to keep the atlas in our car, but GPS and phones made it obsolete.
 The pages of the atlas were just the right size!

 The bits of blue look good with the white paint.
 The chest didn't have a single knob when I bought it.
 I found various sizes and styles of wood knobs in my stash and painted them the same color as the chest.
 Then I distressed the painted knobs.